Math Placement Criteria Grade 7 to Grade 8

 The Iowa Algebra Prognosis Test is a 63 question multiple choice test which assesses algebra readiness skills.
 Calculators are not allowed.
 The four part test takes about 40 minutes and is given in late March.
 Weighted once.

-Three contests are given between the months of November through March.
-Each consists of six non-routine problems which are to be solved in 30 minutes without the aid of a calculator, ruler, protractor or graph paper.
+Two assessments are given between the months of November through February.
+Each consists of eight non-routine problems which are to be solved in a class period without the aid of a calculator, ruler, protractor or graph paper.
 Students may use any method they like and are required only to give an answer.
 These challenges appeal to students who do the work in their heads and have difficulty explaining their process in writing.
 Weighted once.

 American Mathematics Competition (AMC8)

 This 25 question multiple choice test is given in late November or early December during a 40 minute class period.
 Directed classes may take it later in the year.
 Calculators are allowed.
 The items cover computation, geometry, interpreting graphs and problem solving.
 Weighted once.